mysecus/HaveIBeenPwned-ADCheck/README.md

 To perform this comparison, we will need to perform the following activities:

 1. Download the recent NTLM Pwned password list from HIBP
-2. Create a copy of NTDS.dit and the HKLM\SECURITY registry hive
+2. Create a copy of ntds.dit and the HKLM\SYSTEM registry hive
 3. Extract the user hash from NTDS.dit and export it to a txt file
 4. Compare the user hash to the hash list provided by HIBP